VerifyTests/Verify/docs/mdsource/diffToolCleanup.include.md

 This allows, in most cases, for no manual closing of the diff tool to be required.

 This behavior is currently supported on Windows.
-On Linux and OSX, a new instance is always started.
+On Linux and OSX, diff tool instances must be manually managed.